Backstage at Louwman Exclusive –Wouter Dekker

 Since this year you are also responsible for Bentley and Rolls-Royce.
 What is the difference between these two brands?

 There is a lot of difference between Bentley, Rolls-Royce, Morgan and TVR but they have their rich history in common.
 They all are all-British brands, that grabs the imagination.
 Especially for me it is interesting to develop more knowledge about two new brands and to meet new customers.
 Morgan and TVR are very familiar to me and I found a new challenge with Rolls-Royce and Bentley.

 Did you already buy the Morgan on your wish-list?

 No, but it is still on my list.
 We are involved in the Morgan Club, so I frequently drive a Morgan professionally during events and rallies.
 I own a historic Ferrari Dino 308 from 1974 which I bought from my father-in-law.
 So I know the whole history.
 And I own a Suzuki LJ80, a kind of Jeep to which I am very attached to emotionally.
 When my father bought it I was eight years old and with that car we went off-road in the UK and travelled through Europe.
 We really enjoyed it.
 I have a bond with that car.

-During a couple of years the car has been parked at a holiday home in the south of Germany and last year I drove it back to Holland together with my daughter.
+The last few years the car was parked at a holiday home in the south of Germany and last year I drove it back to Holland together with my daughter.
 That also was quite an adventure.
 The car is now stored in the barn and I will never sell it.